 Fear is the emotion associated with the Water Element.
 In a healthy way, fear is an emotion that moves and directs us to remain alert and attentive to our surroundings and situation.
 When confronted with danger, constructive fear can guide us with a message of caution and restraint and fill us with a sense of readiness and courage to face whatever situation might present itself.

-We're hardwired to feel fear -- like everything else in Chinese medicine, it's neither good nor bad.
+We're hardwired to feel fear; but like everything else in Chinese medicine, it's neither good nor bad.
 We must know how to let it pass, and to understand the profound difference between actual fear and fear that isn't necessary according to the situation.

 Working with deep Yin yoga poses can help us tap into this emotion and shift fear to wisdom.
 By working on trust, using the energy of the season to rest, and getting in contact with our deep wisdom we hold in our bodies, we can learn to live with fear rather than constantly trying to escape it.